CorentinAube/NanoViZer/README.md

 ## 5. Troobleshooting
 **- Genome size too short**
 ![tuto](image/tuto_analysis_4.png)
-This error appear when the genome size specified in the options is too small.
+This error occurs when the genome size specified in the options is too small.
 Please increase the genome size to at least the length of the sequence used for alignment.